Adams filtration and generalized Hurewicz maps for infinite loopspaces: Introduction

 \begin{cor} If a space $Z$ is a suspension, the mod $p$ Hurewicz map

 is filtration preserving and induces commutative diagrams

 \end{cor}

-\begin{rem} Without calculation, we have thus recovered, and extended to odd primes, slight variants of the 2--primary results of Lannes and Zarati announced in \cite{lz1}. (\cite{lz3} is a partially completed manuscript.
+Without calculation, we have thus recovered, and extended to odd primes, 2--primary results of Lannes and Zarati announced in \cite{lz1}. (\cite{lz3} is a partially completed manuscript.
 See also \cite{L88,lz2}.)
-Though we don't do this here, Lannes and Zarati's work suggests that it should be possible to identify $h^2_{s,t}$ as the specialization of an explicit algebraic natural transformation (of Singer transfer type)
+Though we don't show this here, Lannes and Zarati's work suggests that $h_2^{s,t}$ is surely the specialization of an explicit algebraic natural transformation

-where $M^{\vee}$ denotes the dual of a right $\A$--module $M$.
+where $M^{\vee}$ denotes the dual of a right $A$--module $M$.

-Though our methods are very different than theirs, the idea of the author that these old results could be naturally placed within the context of Goodwillie calculus was the starting point of this paper. \end{rem}
+\begin{rem} Though our methods are very different than theirs, the starting point for this paper was the author's realization that these old results could be naturally placed within the context of Goodwillie calculus. \end{rem}